Tito & Tarantula: Mid-2000s

 Since the release of Andalucia, Tito & Tarantula have made numerous personnel changes, starting with the departure of drummer Johnny "Vatos" Hernandez.
 Achim Farber was hired in his place, but left the band later on as well.
 One of the most notable changes, however, was the loss of the band's valuable founding member Peter Atanasoff.
 Little is known about his departure, but on the band's Myspace blog, it says, "...So if ever you find yourself in Switzerland you want to make your way to the Moonwalker and say hello to Peter..."
 Io Perry quit the band to pursue a solo career, but stayed in business with Larriva by having him produce her first solo album.
 Along with Atanasoff, Perry, and Hernandez, the band lost multi-instrumentalist Marcus Praed, eventually leaving Larriva and Steven Hufsteter as the only remaining members who had played on the last album.
 Dominique Davalos (who had played bass on Little Bitch) took over on bass and Rafael Gayol took over on drums.
 With this new "fab four" incarnation, they toured Europe thoroughly.
 At some point in mid-2007, Davalos left the band, and was replaced by Caroline "Lucy LaLoca" Rippy.
 With her, the band has continued to tour its usual areas in western Europe.

 In December 2007, the band's song "Angry Cockroaches (Cucarachas Enojadas)" has been featured in previews for the movie Fred Claus.
 Other films Tito & Tarantula have contributed music to include Somebody to Love, Dream with the Fishes, and Just a Little Harmless Sex.

-Back into Darkness
+Back into the Darkness and further releases

 In late 2006, the band promised an album out in early 2007 on their Myspace blog.
 In early 2008, the band finally announced the approaching arrival of their next album, titled Back into the Darkness.
 The album was released on April 18, 2008.

+A remastered edition of the band's debut album was issued in 2015, which contained two additional tracks ("Torquay" and "White Train").
+Lost Tarantism, a collection of unreleased songs from the Tarantism sessions, also arrived that year.
+The band's latest album, 8 Arms to Hold You, was released in 2019.